dstroud/dreamsequence_dev/README.md

 - Key 1 (K1): Alt
   - Tap quickly to access System menus.
   - In standard views (SONG, CHORD, SEQ, etc...), hold K1 to defer any edits made with E3 until the key is released.
 This is useful for making jumps from one value to another without applying intermediate values.
-It's also possible to cue up a number of changes, even across views.
+It's also possible to fire multiple edits simultaneously, even across views.
   - In standard views, hold K1 and tap K3 to toggle the `Sync views` setting.
-  - In the events editor view, hold K1 to access the quick actions menu.
+  - In the Events Editor view, hold K1 to access the quick actions menu.
 Select an option with K3 and release K1 to fire.

 - Key 2 (K2): Pause/Stop(2x)
-	- Default K2 behavior is to pause playback on a single press and stop on a second press.
-Stopping will reset the chord pattern position.
+	- When using Norns' internal clock, K2 will pause playback on a single press and stop on a second press.
+	- Pausing is only available when using the internal clock source.
+For all other clock sources, K2 will initiate a full stop.
+	- Stopping will reset the chord pattern position.
 If the Arranger is enabled, its position will also be reset.
 If the Arranger is disabled, it can be reset with a third tap of K2.
-	- Pausing is only available when using Internal clock source.
-For all other clock sources, K2 will initiate a full stop.
-	- Stopping resets the active chord pattern and will reset the Arranger if it is enabled.
-  - Under certain conditions, alternate functions are enabled and will be shown at the bottom of the screen.
+  - Under certain conditions, alternate functions are enabled for K2 and will be shown at the bottom of the screen.

 - Key 3 (K3): Play
 	- Default K3 behavior is to start playback.
-   	- When using Internal clock source, K3 continues after pausing.
-Settings are available for each MIDI clock port via K3>>PARAMETERS>>EDIT>>PREFERENCES.
+   	- When using Norns' internal clock source, K3 continues/resumes after pausing.
+This will also send out MIDI Song Position Pointer (SPP) depending on the MIDI port settings in PARAMETERS>>EDIT>>PREFERENCES.
 [See preferences](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#preferences) documentation.
-  - Under certain conditions, alternate functions are enabled and will be shown at the bottom of the screen.
+  - Under certain conditions, alternate functions are enabled for K3 and will be shown at the bottom of the screen.

 - Encoder 1 (E1): Scroll Grid
   - For 16x8 Grids, scrolls the Chord and Seq pattern views up and down (8 steps of 16 shown at a time).
   - For all Grids, scrolls the Arranger view along its length (16 of 64 segments are shown at a time.)
   - While holding Chord or Seq Grid view keys (last two keys on the rightmost column): shift the entire active pattern up or down.

 - Encoder 2 (E2): Select menu
-  - Scroll up/down to select a menu.
+  - Scrolls or changes focus of selected menu/UI element.
   - Under certain conditions, alternate functions are enabled and will be shown on screen.

 - Encoder 3 (E3): Edit menu
-  - Changes the value of the selected menu item, including changing the active view on top level menus.
+  - Changes the value of the selected menu/UI element, including changing the active view on top level menus.
   - Under certain conditions, alternate functions are enabled and will be shown on screen.